 The CODA International Board consists of 9 active Board members:7 regional representatives and 2 Member-at-Large positions.
 Email Board members by selecting your region below.

 Elections for in-coming Board members takes place online, prior to annual conference and

 transitions occur at the close of conference.

-Represents US States: Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Utah, Washington
+Represents US states, region 5: Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Utah, Washington

 Gunilla Karlsson comes from Sweden.
 She has served as chairman for five years in CODA Sweden.
 She has worked most of her life in industry within the “hearing world”.
 Since 2015 however she has been able to combine engineering and her coda experience within our family business, Lidol.
 Lidol is a retailer and advisory service within the area Complete Communication: accessible telephony and digital meetings on distance as well as locally, for deaf, deaf blind and people with hearing loss.
 Gunilla's parents Inger Malmberg and Arvid Karlsson were born in 1931 and went to the deaf school Vänerskolan.
 She has been to four international CODA conferences.
 Special interest: Codas that don't see themselves as bilingual and often live totally within the hearing world as adults.
 Many of these could benefit from having contact with deaf people, and most surely deaf community would benefit from having them in.
 Gunilla want to share information and try to inspire members to engage in arranging meetings and events or to share knowledge within interesting areas.
 Gunilla is the region 6 representative and as such the board liaisons for the CODA 2023 conference in Incheon, South Korea.